On distributional limit laws for recurrence: Uniformly expanding interval maps

 valid for all $\epsilon>0$. \end{enumerate} Then in either case (i) or (ii) we have

 \item[(b)] (Almost sure lower bound).
 Suppose the sequence $(r_n)$ satisfies $\sum_{n=1}^{\infty}\int_{\XX}\mu(B(x,r_n))\,d\mu<\infty.$ Then

 \end{enumerate} \end{theorem} We make several remarks.
 For case (a), we can compare this result to \cite[Theorem E]{KKP2}, where they require $r_n>1/n^\gamma$ for $\gamma<1$.
+They also consider measures that are not necessarily acips, and consider scenarios where $r_n$ depends on $x$.
 We show that case (b) follows from \cite[Theorem C]{KKP2}.
+To prove Theorem \ref{thm:almost-sure}, we use Theorem \ref{thm:poisson_like} together with an error term.
+This allows us to then use a First Borel Cantelli Lemma approach to establish case (a).
+The details are given in Section \ref{sec.pf.thm:almost-sure}.
+In particular proof of case (b), via \cite[Theorem C]{KKP2} is also based upon a First Borel Cantelli Lemma approach.

 At first sight, equation \eqref{eq:asure-sum} looks mysterious.
 Analogous criteria arise in \cite[Section 10]{HKKP}.
 In particular, case (a)(i) implies validity of \eqref{eq:asure-sum}.
 In (a)(ii), the assumption on the regularity of the density can be relaxed to piecewise H\"older, assuming a finite number of jump discontinuity points.
 This is discussed in the appendix.
 Furthermore, case (a)(ii) is most useful if the density $\rho(x)$ equals zero for some $x\in\XX$, as in the following example. \begin{example} Suppose $\XX=[0,1]$ and for $C>0$, $a>0$ we have $\rho(x)\in[C^{-1},C]x^{a}$.
 Thus $\rho(x)\approx x^a$ as $x\to 0$.
 The integral in \eqref{eq:asure-sum} can be estimated via

 For the latter inequality, we made a change of variable, and $C_a$ is a constant.
 In particular the latter integral is also uniformly bounded.
 Hence, we see that \eqref{eq:asure-sum} applies provided $\gamma>\frac{a}{a+1}$. \end{example} In particular, examples of dynamical systems exhibiting zeros in their invariant density are considered in \cite{CHMV}.
 However, these examples, `intermittent cusp maps' are non-uniformly expanding.
 We give details of these in Section \ref{sec.asym-hyp-rec}, showing how the conclusion of case (a)(ii) applies.
 For case (a)(i), we can be explicit on the range of $c$ in certain examples, such as those in the following Corollary. \begin{corollary} Consider the doubling map $f(x)=2x\mod 1$ (preserving Lebesgue measure).
 Then case (a)(i) of Theorem \ref{thm:almost-sure} applies along the sequence $r_n=c\log\log n/n$ with $c>1/2$. \end{corollary}